 Theater Tours – Tours of the theater to accommodate accessible needs are available by request.
 A minimum of two weeks’ notice prior to the desired performance date is required in order to arrange this service.
 Please contact Hannah Ferguson directly for tours.

-Access For All – Patrons with a current EBT (Electronic Benefit Transfer) Card may register with the Northern Stage box office and receive $5 tickets (plus VT Sales Tax) to any performance, subject to availability.
+Access For All – Patrons with a current EBT (Electronic Benefit Transfer) Card or with a bank statement that reads “3VTDeposit” may register with the Northern Stage Box Office and receive $5 tickets (plus VT Sales Tax) to any main stage or education performance, subject to availability.
 Limit 4 tickets per production.
 Access for All is good for one year from date of registration.
 EBT Card must be presented to box office in person to register.
 Due to the verification required, these tickets are only available over the phone or in person after registration, not online.

 For more information on any of our accessible services, please contact Hannah Ferguson, Access Coordinator, at firstname.lastname@example.org or (802) 296-7000, ext.
 123